-At first it sounds very bad or weird, since raves include alcohol, drugs and an environment that could be aggressive for a child or even a teen, so if you’re reading this you may be expecting an article against this type of behavior, but, what if there is a way for kids to enjoy a healthy family friendly rave?
+At first it sounds weird, since raves include alcohol, drugs and an environment that could be aggressive for a child or even a teen, so if you’re reading this you may be expecting an article against this type of behavior, but, what if there is a way for kids to enjoy a healthy family friendly rave?

 First of all let’s take away the part where people drink, use drugs and get a little aggressive; there is still the most important part and the heart of doofs and clubs.